-One of the problems with a label like “virtual” is that, as Lee Rosen points out, clients don’t care about the label.
+One of the problems with a label like “virtual” is that clients don’t care about the label.
 They may like your fees, or the fact that they don’t have to come to your office, but they could probably care less whether you call yourself a “virtual” lawyer or not.

 If anything, as I ranted at Small Firm Innovation last week, calling yourself a “virtual” lawyer gives the impression that you are a pretend lawyer.
 I’m pretty sure not many people want to hire a pretend lawyer.

 Carolyn Elefant points out some other reasons why the number of virtual lawyers may be falling, but I think the main reason fewer lawyers are going all-in on virtual lawyering is because it doesn’t really matter.

 I’m not talking about the technology, here.
 Offering online-only legal services can be really good way to serve some clients.
 Virtual law practice tools are just that: tools.
 Serve clients “virtually” when it suits those clients’ needs and you can do it ethically and responsibly.
 But don’t try to force other clients into that mold that doesn’t fit.